Please read the following information before leaving for your expedition.

 How You Will Help

-As an Earthwatch participant, you will help inventory and monitor several field sites (forest and/or intertidal), using a variety of sampling methods.
-You will assist our researchers by 1) conducting both field and lab work looking at the effects of ocean acidification and warming, and microplastics, on intertidal organisms and communities (Teams 2 and 3); 2) working in both the forest and intertidal studying community compositions, documenting birds, insects, plants, seaweed, and intertidal organisms (Teams 3, 6, 7, and 8); ; and 3) possibly transcribing data from historical records related to this work, as opportunity permits (all teams).
+As an Earthwatch participant, you will help inventory and monitor several field sites (forest and/or intertidal) using various sampling methods.
+You will assist our researchers by 1) conducting both field and lab work looking at the effects of ocean acidification and warming, and microplastics, on intertidal organisms and communities (Teams 2 and 3); 2) working in both the forest and intertidal studying community compositions, documenting birds, insects, plants, seaweed, and intertidal organisms (Teams 3, 6, 7, and 8); and 3) possibly transcribing data from historical records related to this work, as opportunity permits (all teams).

-You will visit several forest and intertidal sites that are important to park management goals.
+You will visit several forest and intertidal sites important to park management goals.
 You will inventory plants, algae, invertebrates, mammals, and birds that you can photograph using the citizen science app iNaturalist.
 You will also record birds readily identified by sight or sound (using eBird or Merlin apps) and signs of mammal activity (e.g., beaver activity, red squirrel middens, mink scat; using iNaturalist).
-At forest sites, you may help measure tree diameters and soil depth to build on previous forest inventory research.
-You will learn to identify forest edge and intertidal zone species, as well as some of the bird species that visit or inhabit this edge.
+You may help measure tree diameters and soil depth at forest sites to build on previous forest inventory research.
+You will learn to identify forest edge and intertidal zone species and some bird species that visit or inhabit this edge.
 You may also hunt for crabs in the intertidal, counting the number of invasive green crabs and native Jonah crabs.

 HISTORICAL RECORDS

-If we experience inclement weather that keeps us from going into the field, you may be involved in transcribing historical records related to the occurrence, abundance, and phenology of forest birds, insects, and plants, and intertidal communities to determine if communities have changed over the last several decades.
-Mining through these archival records can reveal a treasure of valuable natural history observations that can provide a valuable comparative baseline with which to compare current patterns to.
+If inclement weather prevents us from going into the field, you may be involved in transcribing historical records related to the occurrence, abundance, and phenology of forest birds, insects, plants, and intertidal communities to determine if communities have changed over the last several decades.
+Mining through these archival records can reveal a treasure of valuable natural history observations that can provide a valuable comparative baseline with which to compare current patterns.

 Climate Change: Sea to Trees at Acadia National Park